chef/chef-web-docs/chef_master/source/resource_common.rst

    **Ruby Type:** Hash

    A hash of options that contains hints about the capabilities of a resource.
 The chef-client may use these hints to help identify the correct provider.
 This property is only used by a small number of providers, including **user** and **service**.

+   .. note:: This property was deprecated in Chef 12.14 and removed in Chef 13.0.

 .. end_tag